A Community With Modern Urban Problems 9,000 Years Ago

-Some 9,000 years ago, residents of one of the world’s first large farming communities were also among the first humans to experience some of the perils of modern urban living.
+Some 9,000 years ago, residents of a large farming community were also among the first humans to experience some of the perils of modern urban living.
 Scientists studying the ancient ruins of Çatalhöyük, in modern Turkey, found that its inhabitants — 3,500 to 8,000 people at its peak — experienced such modern urban problems as overcrowding, infectious diseases, violence, and environmental problems.

 In a paper published in the Proceedings of the National Academy of Sciences, an international team of bioarchaeologists reported new findings built on 25 years of study of human remains unearthed at Çatalhöyük.